emporia-vue-local/emporia-vue-local.github.io/docs/tutorial/2-flashing.md

 :::

-Run the following in the console: `esptool.py -b 921600 read_flash 0 0x800000 flash_contents.bin`.
+Run the following in the console: `esptool --port /dev/ttyFIXME read-flash 0 ALL vue-orig-backup.bin`.
+Replace `ttyFIXME` with your serial port, and the rest of the connection details will be auto-detected.

-If the above command fails, try again using `esptool.py -b 115200 read_flash 0 0x800000 flash_contents.bin`.
+If you're having trouble make sure that the TX/RX lines are correct, that you are grounding the GPIO0 pin before you provide DC voltage to the ESP32, and that your serial dongle can provide enough 3.3V/5V power that the ESP32 needs.

 :::info